Landos Biopharma Provides Comprehensive Update on Clinical Development Plans

 Company to Host Investor Call at 8:00 AM ET

 NEW YORK, Jan.
-05, 2023 (GLOBE NEWSWIRE) -- Landos Biopharma, Inc. (NASDAQ: LABP) (“Landos” or the “Company”), a clinical-stage biopharmaceutical company developing novel, oral medicines for patients with autoimmune diseases, today announced a comprehensive update on its future clinical development plans.
+05, 2023 (GLOBE NEWSWIRE) -- Landos Biopharma, Inc. LABP ("Landos" or the "Company"), a clinical-stage biopharmaceutical company developing novel, oral medicines for patients with autoimmune diseases, today announced a comprehensive update on its future clinical development plans.

 The Landos leadership team and Board of Directors have conducted an in-depth review of the Company's pipeline and overall development plans to ensure that it is pursuing the most promising therapies and target indications.
 Following the review of Landos' three clinical stage programs – NX-13, Omilancor and LABP-104 – as well as its four pre-clinical assets, Landos will be focused on advancing NX-13, a novel, oral, gut-selective NLRX1 agonist in development as a once-daily treatment for Ulcerative Colitis ("UC"), including into an upcoming Phase 2 proof-of-concept clinical trial.